SamofDatasets/My-Portfolio/README.md

 # 👋 Hey there, I'm Samuel

-💻 IT Professional | 📊 Data Science & Machine Learning Engineer
+💻 IT Professional | 📊 Data Science & Machine Learning Enthusiast

 I’m passionate about turning raw data into meaningful insights and building intelligent systems that solve real-world problems.